barny22/CombatMetronome/ReadmeUpdated.md

 +  Added option to stop HA tracking
 +  Added option to show the cast bar permanently
 +  Added fancy mode

+Should there be any bugs, feel free to report them on my [URL="https://www.esoui.com/portal.php?id=386&a=listbugs"]ESOUI Portal[/URL].

 Here is the original description by Darianopolis: